Airports At Water's Edge Battle Rising Sea Levels

 "If we know a storm is coming or there's a potential problem, we can insert those," says Scheinfeld, "and protect probably up to about 40 inches above the floor level."

-Scheinfeld says new facilities built at the airport will also incorporate future sea level rise.
+Scheinfeld says new facilities built at the airport will also accommodate future sea level rise.
 "We may put additional fill into a particular area," he says.

 Airports across the country are working to solve the same problems.

 Boston's Logan airport has raised its electrical equipment and purchased new flood barriers.
 San Francisco's airport has runways that jut out into the bay.
-It's already installed concrete berms and walls and is working with the Army Corps of Engineers to do more.
+It has already installed concrete berms and walls and is working with the Army Corps of Engineers to do more.

 Rob Freudenberg has studied climate impacts on New York area airports for the Regional Plan Association.
 He says solutions don't come easy or cheap.